fitialovks/revolut/README.md

 ## Implementation notes

 `AccountService` only works with its own transaction id format and does not accept references to any external systems.
-This is done to guarantee good performance.
+This is done to guarantee even performance.
 Integrations with external services are expected to store both internal transaction id and external reference in their own databases.
-To avoid a call to `/api/v1/transaction/id` a consumer can still generate its own UUID.
+To avoid a call to `/api/v1/transaction/id` (or any other two step contract) a consumer can still generate its own UUID.

 In case an API consumer is unsure if a transaction was complete it can use its stored transaction id and details to safely repeat the transaction.
 If all details match